Corporate Supporters provide vital financial assistance towards projects that improve the lives of the animals in our care.

 In 2015 Support Adoption for Pets donated an incredible £50,000 to our Somerset Centre to help them build a new kennel block.
 The new kennel block is closed to the public and is reserved for dogs that don’t cope very well with kennel life and exposure to lots of visitors.
 Mostly these dogs have come from tough backgrounds and have often been mistreated, leaving them scared and anxious of new environments and people.
 It allows us to offer those dogs a calm environment where they can feel happy and safe.

 In 2016 Whiskas UK made a wonderful donation of £5,000 to our Clacton Centre via their Feeding Brighter Futures scheme.
 This was put towards the build of two enrichment pens for the feline residents at Clacton.
 These are bigger pens that offer the cats a break from their rehoming unit every day, where they can enjoy extra space to play, exercise and explore.

-Our Hertfordshire Centre were thrilled to receive a donation of £2,439.71 from the Coop Local Community Fund earlier this year.
+Our Hertfordshire Centre were thrilled to receive a donation of £2,439.71 from the Coop Local Community Fund.

 The Sainsbury’s Street Store offered support to our Somerset Centre over the last year, offering the team opportunities to place collection tins in the store, bag pack and hold an information stall to spread the word of NAWT.
 Sainsbury’s also offered the centre the manpower of their own staff for volunteering projects and ran colleague fundraisers for NAWT Somerset throughout the year.
 This culminated with colleagues from the Sainsbury’s Street Store presenting the NAWT Somerset Centre with a cheque for an amazing £2,300.